 - Enjoy yummy bendekayi palya with wheat chapatis/roti or as a side dish with rice and dal.

-- If you like bhindi masala with gravy, then add more water to adjust consistency and cook until the masala comes together and becomes thick.
+- If you like this curry with more gravy, add more water to adjust consistency and cook until the masala comes together and becomes thick.

 If you tried this recipe, let me know how you liked it! 🙂